East Asia·China·Updated May 3, 2026

 What scams target tourists in Guilin?

-The most frequently reported tourist scams in Guilin are Overpriced Li River Cruise Tickets from Unofficial Agents, Unofficial Boat Operators on the Li River, Yangshuo Tour Tout Overcharging, with 2 classified as high severity.
+The most frequently reported tourist scams in Guilin are Overpriced Li River Cruise Tickets from Unofficial Agents, Unlicensed Taxi Overcharge at Train Station, Unofficial Boat Operators on the Li River.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Kyoto and Beijing.
+Similar patterns are also documented in Tokyo and Seoul.

 Are taxis safe in Guilin?

-Taxis in Guilin carry documented risk for tourists — 1 transport-related scam is on record.
-Use only the official metered taxi rank inside the airport, or use DiDi from the designated pickup area.
-The metered fare to Guilin city center should be approximately 80–100 RMB.
-Decline all approaches from drivers inside the terminal building.
+Taxis in Guilin carry documented risk for tourists — 2 transport-related scams are on record.
+Walk past all drivers soliciting inside the station or in the forecourt.
+Use only the official metered taxi rank, or open the DiDi app to book a verified ride before leaving the arrivals hall.
+For Guilin North Station, the official ride-hailing pickup zone is on the B1 level.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Guilin safe at night for tourists?